Ministers refuse to call Anderson comments ‘Islamophobic’ as row drags on

 “I think that those comments were not about an individual in particular,” he said, adding that “it’s important that we call out” the kind of “unacceptable” scenes “we have been witnessing on our streets in recent times”.

-On Tuesday, Mr Tomlinson, the illegal immigration minister, said he thought Ms Braverman was “not right” in her comments, but added he did not think she should have the whip withdrawn.
+On Tuesday, Mr Tomlinson, the illegal migration minister, said he thought Ms Braverman was “not right” in her comments, but added he did not think she should have the whip withdrawn.

-Reform UK leader Richard Tice did not rule out opening the door to Mr Anderson after his suspension.
+Reform UK leader Richard Tice did not rule out opening the door to Mr Anderson after his suspension, saying MPs considering defection “have my number”.

-“Lee Anderson may have been clumsy in his precise choice of words, but his sentiments are supported by millions of British citizens, including myself,” he said in a statement.
+The Liberal Democrats have tabled a so-called censure motion calling on Parliament to rebuke Mr Anderson’s comments and demanding he come to the House and apologise.

-“I do not and will not give a running commentary on any discussions I have with any MPs, but those MPs have my number.”
+Lib Dem women and equalities spokesperson Christine Jardine said: “If the Government is too weak to call out this behaviour, the House – including Conservative MPs – must take matters into its own hands and show that Islamophobia is not tolerated in Parliament, not go completely silent on the issue or look for a way to excuse the inexcusable.”